neochiken/Merethic/README.md

 | Minimum     | 450GB         | SATA SSD            |
 | Recommended | 600GB         | NVMe SSD            |

 Your installation must be on an ***internal*** SSD.
-External SSDs are too slow for modlists to run from.
+External SSDs & HDDs are too slow for modlists to run from.

-## Non-Nexus Mods
-I recommend you download all of the non-Nexus hosted mods before starting the Wabbajack install.
-Links to all of these mods can be found on the [GitHub Wiki](https://github.com/iAmMe27/Merethic/wiki).

-## Accounts
-In terms of accounts you will need:
+# You Will Need
-  * Nexus Premium Account
+  * A Nexus Premium Account
-  * LoversLab Account
+  * A LoversLab Account

-Whilst you don't *need* a Nexus premium account to install the modlist, you'll have a considerably better time of it if you do.
+  * Patience

-# Installation
+# Pre-Installation

+**This stuff needs to be done BEFORE starting the Wabbajack installation.**

 ## Creation Club Content